 At a hospital, a breast cancer patient is fighting a battle against cancer because the tenaciously dividing cancer cells in her body are spitting out anticancer drugs back into her blood stream, preventing them from attacking her tumour.
 In another setting, a pathogenic bacterium in our gut is collecting nutrients required for maintenance and growth of the cell.
 But within the cocktail trapped in the gut lies a mixture of chemical toxins, some natural (such bile acids which can permeabilize and dissolve the microbial cells membrane) and some man-made (such as antibiotics).
 Yet as soon as the poisons find their way into the interior of the bug, they are jettisoned out of the cell by the same molecular gadgetry as those present in the tumour cells of the cancer patient.
 Nature’s common currency is a protein called a ‘multidrug’ transporter.
 Embedded within a cell’s plasma membrane, this protein protects a cell by ejecting a variety of molecules - in many cases, toxins - on contact.
-The cell might be a bacterium, in which case the toxins are antibiotics.
-With cancer cells, the toxins are chemotherapeutic drugs.
+With cancer cancer cells, the toxins are anticancer agents.
+The cell might also be a bacterium, in which case the toxins are antibiotics.

-The following sections give an overview of some of our ongoing projects.
+The following sections give an overview of some of our projects:

 ABC (ATP-binding cassette) transporters comprise one of the largest families of structurally related membrane proteins, and are thought to mediate substrate transport in a reaction driven by ATP-binding and hydrolysis.
 One of the human transporter that we study is the Breast Cancer Resistance Protein (ABCG2).
 A variety of techniques is used in this laboratory to investigate the basic mechanisms by which the Breast Cancer Resistance Protein is able to recognize and transport multiple drugs.
 Our recent work on ABCG2 revealed for the first time the presence of a steroid hormone-binding element at the external face of the transporter (Fig. 1).
 As this element modulates ABCG2 activity, its further characterization might provide an opportunity for the development of new therapeutic ligands for ABCG2 in a clinical setting.